NFRIDOY/TailwindCSS-init-Docs/README.md

   plugins: [], <br>
 } <br>

-....Or Copy The Full Code in the Tailwind.config.js
+....Or Copy and Replace The Full Code in the Tailwind.config.js
 ~~~
 /** @type {import('tailwindcss').Config} */
 module.exports = {